felixpitterling/aws-bootcamp-cruddur-2023/journal/week0.md

   - Items are seperated by a colon
   - $ is a environment variable initializer
   - Can be added into scripts (example: AWS IaC stuff)

+### _5. [NOT LIVE] Spend Considerations: Pricing Basics and Free tier (with Chirag Nayyar)_

+- Pricing can vary based on your region
+- Make use of current and forcated usage
+- Blling service is only available in N. Virgina
+- Tagging is a good practice
+- Report feature is used in the real world
+- AWS Free Tier: Free trials vs 12 months free vs always free

+### _6. [NOT LIVE] Security Considerations: Organizations & AWS IAM (with Ashish Rajan)_

+## Homework

+## Homework Challenges